CrypticDG/DjangoCareerShiftersWebsite/README.md

 #### You can push your Container to dockerhub and make your website live aka deploy it
 #### on a online server for free.
 ### Special note: When installing docker be sure to read the requirements for your operating system.
-### It is common to get a BSOD, blue screen if not setup properly with your anti virus,
+### It is possibleto get a BSOD, blue screen if not setup properly with your anti virus,
 ### as you are running linux/ubuntu on your windows Machine.
+Or which ever OP you are running.

 # *HAVE FUN, AND ENJOY THE APP!!!!
 And recerating and running it!